Frequently Asked Questions

 Next time you’re shopping for anything Disney online, please consider clicking through from a link on MouseSavers.com (there’s a shopping mall on the site).
 Some of the shopping links (as well as links to rental car companies, hotel chains, online travel agencies, etc.) are “referral links” aka “affiliate links.”
 When you click on one and buy something, we get a small commission from the linked site for referring you.
 That’s how we keep MouseSavers.com going financially.

-For a full disclosure of my marketing policies, please click here.
+For a full disclosure of our marketing policies, please click here.

 When you visit MouseSavers.com, are some links not showing up in the text?
 Are words missing from sentences?